-Bits Access Default Field Description 21:16 RO X MGAW: Maximum Guest Address Width This field indicates the maximum DMA virtual addressability supported by remapping hardware.
+Bits Access Default Field Description 21:16 RO x MGAW: Maximum Guest Address Width This field indicates the maximum DMA virtual addressability supported by remapping hardware.
 The Maximum Guest Address Width (MGAW) is computed as (N+1), where N is the valued reported in this field.
 For example, a hardware implementation supporting 48-bit MGAW reports a value of 47 (101111b) in this field.
-If the value in this field is X, untranslated and translated DMA requests to addresses above 2 ^(X+1) -1 are always blocked by hardware.
-Device-IOTLB translation requests to address above 2 ^(X+1) -1 from allowed devices return a null Translation Completion Data Entry with R=W=0.
-Guest addressability for a given DMA request is limited to the minimum of the value reported through this field and the adjusted guest address width of the corresponding page-table structure.
-(Adjusted guest address widths supported by hardware are reported through the SAGAW field).
-Implementations are recommended to support MGAW at least equal to the physical addressability (host address width) of the platform.
-15:13 RsvdZ 0h R: Reserved Reserved.
+If the value in this field is X, untranslated and translated DMA requests to addresse above $2^{(X+1)}$ -1 are always blocked by hardware.
+Device-IOTLB translation requests to address above $2^{(X+1)}$ -1 from allowed devices return a null Translation Completion Data Entry with R=W=0.
+Guest addressability for a given DMA request is limited to the minimum of the value reported through this field and the adjusted guest address widths supported by hardware are reported through the SAGAW field).
+15:13 RsvdZ Oh R: Reserved Reserved.
 12:8 RO X SAGAW: Supported Adjusted Guest Address Widths This 5-bit field indicates the supported adjusted guest address widths (which in turn represents the levels of page-table walks for the 4KB base page size) supported by the hardware implementation.
 A value of 1 in any of these bits indicates the corresponding adjusted guest address width is supported.
-The adjusted guest address widths corresponding to various bit positions within this field are: • 0: 30-bit AGAW (2-level page-table) • 1: 39-bit AGAW (3-level page-table) • 2: 48-bit AGAW (4-level page-table) • 3: 57-bit AGAW (5-level page-table) • 4: 64-bit AGAW (6-level page-table) Software must ensure that the adjusted guest address width used to set up the page tables is one of the supported guest address widths reported in this field.
+The adjusted guest address widths corresponding to various bit positions within this field are: 0: 30-bit AGAW (2-level page-table) 1: 39-bit AGAW (3-level page-table) 2: 48-bit AGAW (4-level page-table) 3: 57-bit AGAW (5-level page-table) 4: 64-bit AGAW (6-level page-table) Software must ensure that the adjusted guest address widths used to set up the page tables is one of the supported guest address widths reported in this field.